GiovanniVolta/RadDetect/README.md

 ## Installation
 `git clone` this repo and:
 ```
 # at top level of raddetect
+# and for an editable installation
-pip install -e ./ --user
+pip install -e ./
 ```